 St George’s reports financial surplus for the second year running

-For the second year in succession St George's Healthcare NHS Trust has achieved a modest operating surplus.
-The Trust achieved a surplus of ?1.7m for the 2008/09 financial year, 0.3% of the hospital's annual turnover.
+For the second year in succession St George’s University Hospitals NHS Foundation Trust has achieved a modest operating surplus.
+The Trust achieved a surplus of £1.7m for the 2008/09 financial year, 0.3% of the hospital’s annual turnover.

 The financial stability of the Trust is crucial in maintaining St George’s dual position as a local healthcare provider and also that of a leading teaching hospital providing education to healthcare professionals of the future.

 St George’s Director of Finance Richard Eley said:

 “This achievement is the result of hard work by all the staff at the Trust, ensuring value in everything they do and identifying cost savings while at the same time maintaining the highest standards of patient care.”

 “Tough financial challenges still lie ahead in the next financial year when we must prove we can maintain financial stability, to support our application for Foundation Trust status in 2010.”

 “With a committed team and a very robust financial framework the future looks good for St George’s.”